TBjargrim/Sunstats/README.md

 * JavaScript
 * React

-## Features

-INTE KLAR!
-Here we put code that we stick out INTE KLAR!

 ### Prerequisites

-In order to take part of our code and the product you need to install the following packages:
+In order to download our code you need to install the following packages:
+* react-chartjs-2
-* chart
+* date-fns
 * react-datepicker
+* react-date-range
-* react-daterange
+* react-dates
 * axios
 * recompose
 * react-icons
 * react-router
 * firebase
 * moment
 * styled-components

 ## API Reference
-All charts are based on API's from [World Weather Online](https://www.worldweatheronline.com/developer/api/) We used [Postman](https://www.postman.com/) .
+All charts are based on API's from [World Weather Online](https://www.worldweatheronline.com/developer/api/) We used [Postman](https://www.postman.com/).
 Postman is an interactive and automatic tool for verifying the APIs of a project, it makes sure that each API is working as intended and it make sure  that the API has the element needed.

 <a href="https://ibb.co/QjtTwyC"><img src="https://i.ibb.co/WpjMJmP/Screenshot-2021-04-22-at-16-48-05.png" alt="Screenshot-2021-04-22-at-16-48-05" border="0" /></a>

+## Libraries
+All charts are created with [Chartjs.org](https://www.chartjs.org/)

 ## Contact